AstraZeneca/ToPModel/README.md

 **Results**

 In the below example NBOOT is set to 10.
+This take approximately 20 seconds to run.

 	%let DPATH = <SET TO LOCAL FILE PATH WHERE SIMDATA.CSV IS SAVED.>;
  	%let NBOOT = <SET TO NUMBER OF BOOTSTRAP REPLICATES.
 CAN BE SET TO SMALLER NUMBER (E.G. 10) FOR QUICK RUN TIME.>;